 Answer

 The process is the same for any goal – academic or behavioral.
 You need to clearly define the target behavior.
 (Note: the behavior should be described in nonjudgmental terms.)
-The school needs to gather baseline data on the behavior for the Present Levels before developing specific measurable goals.
+The team needs to gather baseline data on the child's behavior for the Present Levels before they can develop specific measurable goals.

 You make behavior goals measurable by describing the factors surrounding the behavior.
 These factors include: